airaqi/mongo-migrate/README.md

-# Mongo Date Migration Assignment
+# Mongo Data Migration Assignment

 This is my assignment submission to Module 3 of NodeJS course, which is a simple data merge and migration tool, which reads data from two files provided in the ```data\``` folder, and insert them into mongo DB, in batches that is provided in the command line while stating the project (as provided in the Usage section).